MT-96/mt-96.github.io/README.md

-My Cydia Repository that hosts my .debs for public use.
+Cydia Repository that hosts my .debs for public use.
 As always, any feedback is appreciated.
+Thanks for reading. 😛